Reviewed by Sarah Mitchell, Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 • Anti-rebound bar.
 A padded bar at the foot of the base that limits how far the seat rebounds toward the front of the vehicle in a crash.
 Makes a small but measurable difference in IIHS tests.

 • Push-button LATCH connectors.
-Cheaper than a whole new seat, these make base removal much easier.
+Cheaper than a whole new seat.
+They make base removal much easier when you are switching vehicles.

 • Load leg.
 A metal leg that extends from the base to the floor of the vehicle, which reduces crash forces transmitted to the seat.
-Common on European-style seats.
+Common on European-style seats and worth the price for parents in larger vehicles where the back seat well supports a load leg properly.

 • Stroller compatibility.
 Check that the seat clicks into a stroller frame you already own or plan to buy.
 The click-in is pure convenience, not a safety feature.